teach-afp/www/input/lab1.md

 * The relationships between your operators and some relevant algebraic laws must be defined as a list of equations.
 You do not need to prove or test the equalities, but the more obvious they are from your code the better.
+* The behavior of the parallel operator is clearly defined and contrasted with other alternatives.